777arc/textbook/content/filters.rst

 (ADD DIAGRAM SHOWING NEGATIVE FREQS TOO)

-Each filter lets certain frequencies through, and blocks other frequencies.
-The range of frequencies it lets through is known as the "passband", and the "stopband" is what gets blocked.
+Each filter permits certain frequencies to remain from a signal while blocking other frequencies.
+The range of frequencies a filter lets through is known as the "passband", and "stopband" refers to what is blocked.
 In the case of the low-pass filter, it passes low frequencies and stops high frequencies, so 0 Hz will always be in the passband.
 For a high-pass and band-pass filter, 0 Hz will always be in the stopband.

-Do not get this confused with the different types of filter implementation (e.g. IIR vs FIR).
-The most common type by far is the low-pass filter (LPF), because we often represent signals at baseband, so the LPF lets us filter out everything "around" our signal, to get rid of excess noise and other signals.
+Do not confuse these filtering strategies with filter implementation (e.g., IIR vs FIR).
+The most common type by far is the low-pass filter (LPF) because we often represent signals at baseband.
+LPF allows us to filter out everything "around" our signal, removing excess noise and other signals.

 *************************
 Filter Representation